getchopchop/chopchop/README.md

 ## Atomic
-- atoms - high level elements such as inputs and paragraphs
+- atoms – high level elements such as inputs, headings
-- molecules - high level objects that are very generic
+- molecules – something containing multiple atoms or a very reusable flexible pattern
-- organisms - specific combinations of atoms and molecules such as sharing / product
+- organism – something very specific to it's use that contains multiple molecules

 See [wiki](https://gitlab.iweb.co.uk/labs/chopchop/wikis/best-practices) for more